agenteo/agenteo.github.com/_posts/2014-12-09-ruby-on-rails-filter-pages-using-seach-engine-psycotic-urls.md

 We're all familiar with search engine friendly URLs ie. a filter on 'Mid range' would be hyphenated to `/mid-range`.

-**TL;DR you can have crazy slugs with multiple terms all hypenated by draining out every term in your taxonomy from the slug.**
+**TL;DR you can have a slug with multiple hyphenated terms by iterating and extracting the terms in your taxonomy from the slug.
+Also you must setup clever redirects to stop multiple URLs serving the same content.**

 When asked to handle multiple terms I'd usually suggest a comma separator or adding a new segment for example: `/mid-range_contemporary` or `/mid-range/contemporary`.